yeshan-jun/brachistochrone-trajectory-calculator/README.md

 The site is a Progressive Web App. `manifest.json` defines the standalone application, theme, and generated maskable icons. `sw.js` precaches the complete runtime shell during installation.
 Every later same-origin GET request follows a network-first strategy: the browser requests the latest resource, updates the cache when the request succeeds, and uses the cached response if the network request fails.
 Navigation has an additional cached `index.html` fallback.

 SEO support includes a keyword-matched title, meta description, canonical URL, Open Graph metadata, Twitter metadata, structured data, `robots.txt`, and `sitemap.xml`.
-All official URLs target the repository owner’s GitHub Pages path.
+All official URLs target the repository owner’s GitHub Pages path

 ## Project Structure